-Admission to the MA Religious Studies programme.
+Admission to the MA Theology and Religious Studies programme.
 If students outside of this programme are interested in taking this course, please contact the instructors.

-At its heart, Religion on the Move is a study of how religion more generally has changed due to increasingly expanding global encounters.
-By combining research from religious studies, history, area studies, anthropology, sociology, and political science, this course shows that the complex processes of globalisation, modernisation, and migration have not only contributed to the movement and expansion of religions, but that religions have been crucial in constructing and confronting these processes.
-We will consider the success and/or failure of religions in relation to how they move and adapt, and how this relationship corresponds to the iterative process of moving between local origins and global networks.
+Religion on the Move is a study of how the course of religion has changed due to increasingly expanding contacts and confrontations between differing cultures globally.
+With the use of historical, ethnographical, and quantitative research, it will emerge that the complex processes of globalisation and modernisation have not only contributed to the movement and expansion of religions, but that religions have been crucial in constructing and confronting these processes.
+We will consider the success and/or failure of religions in relation to how they move and adapt, and how this relation corresponds to the iterative process of moving between local origins and global networks.
 In this context, we will examine the various ways in which religions have adapted when up-rooted and re-rooted in new contexts.
+The course has a global scope, and has recently included case studies on Pentecostalism, the Bahá’í Faith, Manichaeism, and Evangelicalism, but it also looks at recent mass migration patterns and the religious superdiversity that characterises contemporary Dutch society, especially in the Randstad.

 Each student who completes the course will:

-Develop interdisciplinary insight into the development of religions across time, diverse contexts, and within (trans)regional and (inter)national systems by combining research from religious studies, history, area studies, anthropology, sociology, and political science.
+Develop interdisciplinary insight into the development of religions across time and diverse contexts by combining research from religious studies, history, anthropology, sociology, and political science.

-Develop comparative insight into the ways in which religions have moved and interacted historically—through migration, mission, expansion, pilgrimage, or syncretism/appropriation—and are currently moving and interacting in a globalising world.
+Develop comparative insight into the ways in which religions have moved and interacted historically—through migration, mission, expansion, or appropriation—and are currently moving and interacting in a globalising world.

 Develop the highest level of academic communication skills – both oral and written.

-Gain critical interdisciplinary skills through an analysis of complex global patterns using historical, ethnographical, sociological, and political science data and comparing the data with prominent concepts and theories.
+Gain critical interdisciplinary skills of analysing complex global patterns by using historical, qualitative, and quantitative data and comparing the data with prominent concepts and theories.

 Gain practical research skills such as locating and collecting existing research and working with primary data.